-Much of our work focuses on building, working in or facilitating partnerships between companies, government agencies and the third sector to promote rural and agri-food economic growth
+Much of our work focuses on building, working in or facilitating partnerships between companies, government agencies, the academic sector and the third sector to promote rural and agri-food economic growth

-This has led to the creation of some of the most dynamic, large scale and successful projects launched in the agri-food and rural sector in the last decade including: the Edge Apprenticeship project launched in 2013 which is focused on recruiting new employees in high tech farming; Agri-tech East which was launched in 2013 to promote the growth of agri-tech companies across the east of England; the Agricultural Development in the Eastern Region (ADER) project which supported 4,500 farmers to diversify over the 2000-08 period; and the InCrops project 2008-15 which worked with about 300 SMEs to promote low carbon growth based on crop derived products.
+This has led to the creation of some of the most dynamic, large scale and successful projects launched in the agri-food and rural sector in the last decade including: the UK Food Valley in Greater Lincolnshire launched in 2021; the Agricultural Growth Zone; the Lincoln Institute for Agrifood Technology launched in 2016; the Edge Apprenticeship project launched in 2013 which is focused on recruiting new employees in high tech farming; Agri-tech East which was launched in 2013 to promote the growth of agri-tech companies across the east of England; the Agricultural Development in the Eastern Region (ADER) project which supported 4,500 farmers to diversify over the 2000-08 period; and the InCrops project 2008-15 which worked with about 300 SMEs to promote low carbon growth based on crop derived products.

 To help promote growth in the economy we are also active members of a wide range of rural and agri-food groups, including: